Equinurmae/plotter/README.md

 # Instructions

-To build and run the Microsoft Word add-in, run ``npm install`` followed by ``npm run``.
+To build and run the Microsoft Word add-in, run ``npm install`` followed by ``npm start``.
 If everything goes according to plan, Word will open up and _Plotter_ will be available in the top right of the Home tab.